• Home

 You will need:

-• potatoes: Russet or Yukon gold potatoes are best for this soup.
-I prefer to use Russet potatoes which fall apart more while cooking and give the soup a silky-creamy texture.
+• Potatoes: Yukon golds or Russet potatoes are best for this soup.
+I prefer to use Russet potatoes which fall apart while cooking and give the soup a silky-creamy texture.

-• Portuguese chouriço: You can find this cured sausage and at any Portuguese market or some well-stocked supermarkets.
+• Portuguese chouriço sausage: You can find this cured sausage at any Portuguese market or some well-stocked supermarkets.
 If you have trouble finding it, you can substitute with a smoked pork sausage such as a Spanish chorizo.
 However, do keep in mind that Spanish chorizo is stronger and tends to overpower this mild soup.

 Here is the step-by-step: